Mysteriza/handshakeCracker/README.md

 Follow these steps in your Linux terminal to set up the project:

 1.  **Navigate to your Project Directory**:
-    If you've just downloaded the files, navigate to the `wifi_cracker_project` folder:
+    If you've just downloaded the files, navigate to the `handshakeCracker` folder:
     ```bash
-    cd wifi_cracker_project
+    cd handshakeCracker
     ```

 2.  **Create a Virtual Environment**: